German Shoe Museum: Circular walk

 A circular walk runs through the museum.
 The ground floor covers the early days of shoe manufacturing from 1740 to 1918, from steam engines to typical accommodations for the workers in a shoe factory.
 The top floor houses a collection of over 3,000 pairs of historic shoes owned by a shoe collector from Viersen, Ernst Tillmann.

 The presentation of period and social history on the second floor covers the years 1918 to 1945.
 Here there is a still fully working "modern" shoe factory, which is in operation daily.

-One floor lower, covering the time since 1945, the museum shows the impact of the Second World War on the shoe industry and types of shoes made.
-The visitor is led through a typical 1960s flat and can see, in a completely equipped shoe salon, how the fit of new shoes was tested with a fluoroscope using X-rays.
+On the lower floor, the years from 1945 until now are covered.
+Here the museum shows the impact of the Second World War on the shoe industry and types of shoes made.
+The visitor is led through a typical 1960s flat and they can see, in a completely equipped shoe salon, how the fit of new shoes was tested with a fluoroscope using X-rays.

 Also on the first floor is the largest pair of shoes in the world: a size 248.
 At the conclusion of the circular walk, the shoes of several prominent people, such as Angela Merkel and Joschka Fischer are displayed.